CornellSWE/swe.cornell.edu/README.md

 - Delete out unecessary comments
   - Make a document holding all text (i.e. text when form is open, when waitlist is open, when registration is closed)
 - Change forms to Google Form links, and make it private to SWE email

-- Change following pages:
+Overall Website Changes:
-  About
+- About
-    Executive Board:
+  - Executive Board:
     - Make it more personal with photos
-    Directorship:
+  - Directorship:
     - Move/delete photos
     - Standardize lengths of descriptions
-    Awards:
+  - Awards:
     - Redesign
-    Graduate Student Programs:
+  - Graduate Student Programs:
     - Fix the indent
     - Place into “Members”?

-    Conference
-    - Go into events
-    - Needs some form of description/links to more info Events
+- Events
-    Outreach:
+  - Outreach:
     - Update
     - Take out the position descriptions
-    Networking Dinner
+  - Networking Dinner
     - Fix bottom bar
-    Student-Faculty Dinner
+  - Student-Faculty Dinner
     - Keep faculty names, delete course titles, add departments
+  - Conference
+    - Go into events
+    - Needs some form of description/links to more info

-  Corporate
+- Corporate
-    Support Us
+  - Support Us
     - Make tab of “contribute/take part in Cornell SWE events” or something of the like
     - List events that employers can attend
-      - Include the sponsor us section and combine it with the events they can host Host an Information Session
+    - Include the sponsor us section and combine it with the events they can host
+  - Host an Information Session
     - Replace google form with something like the one in the sponsor us page
     - Reorder sections
     - Delete brochure link (no page found)
     - Change layout of “Links” section
-    Our Sponsors
+  - Our Sponsors
     - All should be the same size
     - Don’t make it a list - make a chart instead

-  Members
+- Members
-    Get Involved
+  - Get Involved
     - Flesh it out
-    Scholarship
+  - Scholarship
     - Take away the bullet point
     - Make the logo smaller
     - Include a description
-    G-body Meetings
+  - G-body Meetings
     - Add that they occur on 1st Monday of every month

 Aesthetics:
 - Make purple color palette
 - Title bar for individual pages - reduce width or just delete
 - Reduce the width of the top bar of tabs